 My father is on daily dialysis due to a genetic anomaly, relatively recently discovered he only has one kidney, and on top of going through that, he had a bad fall and fractured both his legs(femurs) and one ankle.
-Due to his condition, he wasn’t accepted in long-term care, so we converted his house to a hospital/rehab center.
+Due to his condition, he wasn’t accepted into long-term care, so we converted his house into, a hospital/rehab center.
 I don’t think I played a big role in all of it, but I was there and honored to do what I could.

 As he recovered I decided it was time to go back to WA with a cooler head and stability with my own issues.
-As I planned my long-awaited return I was repeatedly denied housing rentals due to my non-vaccinated status.
-Everyone denied me, big apartment complexes, small private ones, houses, private units, mother-in-law suits, and an HOA turned down my pre-approval when was attempting to buy a condo.
+As I planned my long-awaited return, I was repeatedly denied housing rentals due to my non-vaccinated status.
+Everyone denied me: big apartment complexes, small private ones, houses, private units, mother-in-law suits, and an HOA turned down my pre-approval when I was attempting to buy a condo.
 I had 17 rental applications denied in WA, then 4 in CA in the same manner.

 Yes that’s illegal, yes I could fight it, yes I would win in time and at much expense, and in the end, I would live with these people, no thanks.

 It delayed my return for over 6 months.
 I finally flew to WA to meet with the renters personally instead of using email or phone calls.
-I thought if they saw I wasn’t a demon or something they would consider letting me rent a place.
-It backfired and let’s just say they said, “no.”
+I thought if they saw I wasn’t a demon or something, they would consider letting me rent a place.
+It backfired, and let’s just say they said “no.”

 In a moment of frustration and desperation, I went and bought a motor home that I could convert into a part-time living space and office.
 I was going to show them!
 “They couldn’t keep me away from being close to my boy,” I thought.

-I bought one at the first dealer I visited, drove it to CA to start my conversion then drove it up to WA to park it and live part-time as I went back and forth from CA to WA about every other week.
+I bought one at the first dealer I visited, drove it to CA to start my conversion, then drove it up to WA to park it and live part-time as I went back and forth from CA to WA about every other week.

 Well, what an experience!